MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Sets the bias voltage applied between the STM tip and the sample.
 This voltage is crucial - it determines the direction and energy of electron tunneling.
 Positive bias means electrons tunnel from sample to tip, negative bias means electrons tunnel from tip to sample.

+**Default value:** **33314** (DAC units).
+This corresponds to approximately **-0.050 V** based on the conversion formula.

+**Voltage range:** DAC values range from **0 to 65535** (2^16 = 65536 total values), with **32768** being the center point (0V).

+**Voltage display:** The display label next to the entry field automatically shows the converted voltage in volts using the formula: `bias_volts = -1.0 * (dac - 32768) / 32768 * 3.0`.
+This means the bias range is approximately **-3V to +3V**, with 32768 being 0V.

+**Important verification:** You should **check the actual voltage output with a multimeter** to verify it matches the displayed value.
+Connect the multimeter to the bias voltage test points on the controller board and compare the reading with the displayed voltage.
+This confirms the DAC-to-voltage conversion is working correctly.

+**Polarity convention:** One should either write code for sample to + voltage, or - voltage consistently.
+This system sets a **negative voltage** so electrons move from tip to sample and not vice versa.
+This convention should be maintained for consistency.

 **Why it's important:**
 The bias voltage is fundamental to STM operation.
 Different bias voltages can reveal different electronic states in your sample.
 For example, in semiconductors, you might need specific bias voltages to access conduction or valence bands.
 The bias also affects the tunneling current - higher bias generally means higher current (though this depends on the sample's electronic structure).

 **How it works:**
-Enter a DAC value in the entry field (default is 33314, which corresponds to a specific bias voltage).
-The display label shows the converted voltage in volts using the formula: `bias_volts = -1.0 * (dac - 32768) / 32768 * 3.0`.
-This means the bias range is approximately -3V to +3V, with 32768 being 0V.
-Click the "Bias" button to send the command to the STM controller.
+Enter a DAC value in the entry field.
+The display label automatically updates to show the converted voltage.
+Click the "Bias" button to send the "BIAS" command to the STM controller, which sets the bias voltage output.

 **Typical usage:**
 - Start with small bias voltages (around 0.1-0.5V) for initial approach
 - Adjust based on your sample - metals might use 0.1-1V, semiconductors might need higher voltages
 - Be careful with high bias voltages as they can cause tip crashes or sample damage
+- Always verify with multimeter when setting up or troubleshooting

 #### DACZ Control

 **What it does:**
 Controls the Z-axis (vertical) position of the STM tip via the piezo actuator.
 This is the fine positioning control - it moves the tip up and down in nanometer-scale increments.
 During scanning, the feedback system automatically adjusts DACZ to maintain constant current, but you can also set it manually.

+**Default value:** **32768** (center position, 0V)

+**Voltage conversion:** The display shows the converted voltage: `volts = (dac - 32768) / 32768 * 10.0 / 2.0`, giving a range of approximately **-2.5V to +2.5V**.
+The actual tip movement depends on the piezo's sensitivity.

+**Manual control:** This provides **manual control of the Piezo Z-axis**.
+Use this for fine positioning after coarse approach, or when you need direct control over tip height.

 **Why it's important:**
 DACZ is critical for tip-sample distance control.
 Small changes in DACZ correspond to angstrom-level changes in tip height.
 This is what allows atomic resolution imaging.
 The Z-axis piezo has a limited range (typically a few hundred nanometers), so you need to use the coarse approach motor to get close first, then DACZ provides fine control.

 **How it works:**
-Enter a DAC value (default 32768 is the center position, 0V).
-The display shows the converted voltage: `volts = (dac - 32768) / 32768 * 10.0 / 2.0`, giving a range of approximately -2.5V to +2.5V.
-The actual tip movement depends on the piezo's sensitivity.
-Click "DACZ" to set the value.
+Enter a DAC value.
+The display automatically shows the converted voltage.
+Click "DACZ" to send the "DACZ" command to the STM controller, which sets the Z-axis piezo voltage.

 **Typical usage:**
 - Use for fine positioning after coarse approach